Accessibility

 - More or less a panel where you're simply giving reviews of videos while people listen

-Additionally, we have two voice channels during RICE - one with enforced "push to talk" and another which uses the standard "voice activity" so you may run your event in the channel with your preferred setup.
+Additionally, we have two voice channels during RICE - one with enforced "push to talk" and another which uses the standard "voice activity."
+This allows you to run your event in the channel with your preferred setup.

 What is push to talk?